AleksBL/Block_TD_block_sparse/README.md

 ```
-## This algorthm is does of course also work on small matrices, but the advatantages over normal inversion of dense matrices is evident when considering e.g a 2000 x 2000 matrix and we restrict ourselves to e.g. the diagonal blocks:
+### This algorthm is does of course also work on small matrices, but the advatantages over normal inversion of dense matrices is evident when considering e.g a 2000 x 2000 matrix and we restrict ourselves to e.g. the diagonal blocks:
+#This script should take about a minute:

 ```
 from Block_matrices import block_td